inspirsea/tree-ngx/README.md

 Tree-ngx is a treeview component.
 Its made to be usable with minimal implementation as well as being highly customizable.
 Made with flexbox, and the default style is easy to override.

-If you find a bug or have a feature request please open an issue on GitHub.
+If you find a bug or have a feature request please open a Github issue.

 ## Supports